Job Title: Endangered Species Conservation Biologist

 - Proven capacity to manage databases, including database development, management, and query.

-- Knowledge of native plant and weed identification in California.
+- Knowledge of native plant and weed identification in the southeastern U.S..

-- Bachelor’s degree (graduate degree preferred) in natural resource management, ecology, conservation biology, entomology, wildlife biology, or similar.
-More than 4 years of experience in conservation planning, pollinator or wildlife conservation, or equivalent combination of education and experience can substitute for the required degree.
+- A Bachelor’s degree (graduate degree preferred) in natural resource management, ecology, conservation biology, entomology, wildlife biology, or similar.
+More than 4 years of experience in conservation planning, pollinator or wildlife conservation.

 - Bilingual (English and Spanish) or multilingual (including English and Spanish).

-- Able to move and transport supplies, materials, and equipment weighing up to 30 lbs;
+- Move and transport supplies, materials, and equipment weighing up to 30 lbs.

-- Frequently traverse across agricultural roads and fields, unpaved roads and walkways, and unimproved trails for periods of 8 hours.
+- Frequently traverse across unpaved roads and walkways, unimproved trails, and rugged terrain such as wetlands, sand dunes, desert canyons, and forested mountainsides for periods of 8 hours or more.

-- Drive a vehicle for periods of up to 8 hours.
+- Drive vehicle for periods of time of up to 8 hours.

-- Operate a computer and other office productivity machinery, such as a telephone, copy machine, and computer printer for periods of 1-8 hours.
+- Operate a computer and other office productivity machinery, such as a telephone or computer printer for periods of time up to 8 hours.

 TERMS: The Xerces Society is an at-will employer.
 Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
 In compliance with federal law, all persons hired will be required to verify identity and eligibility to work in the United States and to complete the required employment eligibility verification form upon hire.